Irkutsk National Research Technical University: Innovation

 Development.
 Every year INRTU generates more than 60 innovative projects.

 The INRTU Technopark was opened in 2010.
 It became the first scientific and technological complex in Irkutsk region.
 The total area of the INRTU Technopark is 5260 sq. m.
 It includes research laboratories, modern teaching, production and corporate research centers, a business incubator, and a large conference room.
 The INRTU Technopark residents are 41 high-tech companies, which in 2020 carried out assignments for more than 800 million rubles.
 Various innovative infrastructure projects are successfully implemented at INRTU Technopark: student business accelerator, startup school for innovators "Taiga", startup school "Taiga.
 Junior", Irkutsk school of innovation managers and others.

 International Partnerships

 INRTU productively cooperates with 111 partners from 25 countries in Europe and Asia; has 138 agreements on cooperation, including 9 double degree programs with partner universities.
-Click the icon to learn more about the university and the program it offers.

 Double degree and exchange programs are implemented in cooperation with more than 20 countries among which are Mongolia, China, Kazakhstan, Belarus, Republic of Korea and many others.

 INRTU is a member of several international organizations: